the0neWhoKnocks/writeups/code_patterns/README.md

 Modifiers are used to describe the state of an element.
 Modifiers are the only thing JS should be adding or removing during a user session.
-So classes, anything following this syntax `.namespace__element` are for base styling.
+So classes, anything following this syntax `.namespace__element`, are for base styling.
-Anything following this syntax `.namespace--verb--adjective` are a modifier describing the state of an element.
+Anything following the syntax `.namespace--verb--adjective` is a modifier describing the state of an element.

 For modifiers it's best to use at least a two word descriptor.
 Something along